 All these tricks of the trade can help you to play the game and do business successfully in China.

 Be prepared, and be patient if you want to be a winner in China.

 Work with a trusted partner in China - Choose Spearhead

-Radio Beijing's Bruce Connolly interviewed CEO William Spiers
+Radio Beijing's Bruce Connolly historic interview with CEO William Spiers

-Welcome to listen to a lighthearted four part view on life in China
+You are welcome to listen to a lighthearted four-part view on life in China